-Fishing line recycling tubes and bins can be found at about 30 piers and harbors across the Mississippi Gulf Coast.
+Fishing line recycling tubes and bins can be found at public piers and harbors across the Mississippi Gulf Coast.
 Carefully disposing of monofilament in these tubes and bins can help prevent fish and wildlife entanglements and death, and the destruction of boat propellers and intake valves.

-For more information on the Mississippi Monofilament Recycling Program or for a list of tube and bin locations, go to dmr. ms.gov and click on Marine Fisheries.
+For more information on the Mississippi Monofilament Recycling Program or a list of tube and bin locations, visit dmr.ms.gov/monofilament-recycling/.